 - Important: You are only able to adjust costs if you have been granted permission by your system administrator.

 - There are some optional PO Module Settings that can adjust this default functionality.
 If you are a system administrator, go to Settings > Module Settings > POs Settings and refer to the Master Item Cost and Sales Order Item Cost options.

 - Ext Cost – the total cost of the item times the quantity entered.
 This is automatically calculated for you.

 - Rec’v – this tells you the number of items that have been received.
 We’ll talk more about this field when we discuss receiving a PO..

 - Client Name – this is the client and job for whom the part is being ordered.
 This name will automatically be pulled and generated from the linked sales order or project if applicable.
 If the product is being ordered for general inventory instead of a particular job, it will show Stock.

-- Note: This is a reference only and modifying this field does not change how the product will be applied to jobs.
+- Note: This is a reference only, and modifying this field does not change how the system will apply the product to jobs.